kaushalparikh/nuttx/configs/README.txt

   This port is for the NXP LPC2148 as provided on the The0.net ZPA213X/4XPA development board.
 Includes support for the UG-2864AMBAG01 OLED also from The0.net

+configs/zkit-arm-1769
+  Zilogic System's ARM development Kit, ZKIT-ARM-1769.
+This board is based on the NXP LPC1769.
+The Nuttx Buildroot toolchain is used by default.

 Configuring NuttX
 ^^^^^^^^^^^^^^^^^